 It seems each year the common cold, flu, and viruses get stronger.
-Each is very different, and in this article, we’ll just break down how to feel better during a cold.
+Each is very different, and in this article, we’ll just break down simple cold remedies you can do at home.

 Cold Remedies to Get Over a Cold Faster